-There are two main types of derived tables in the default Oracle Airlines Data Model and the way you customize these tables varies by type:
+There are two main types of derived tables in the default Oracle Communications Data Model and the way you customize these tables varies by type:

-- Tables that hold the results of a calculation.
-For information on customizing these tables, see "Creating New Derived Tables for Calculated Data" on page 3-2. - Result tables for the data mining models.
-For information on customizing data mining models, see "Customizing Data Mining Models in the Oracle Airlines Data Model" on page 3-2.
+- Tables that hold the results of a calculation such as the DWD_BER_FER_ERR RATIO_DAY table that contains values that are the daily BER (Bit Error Rate) and FER (Frame Error Rate) statistics about the network elements.
+For information on customizing these tables, see "Creating New Derived Tables for Calculated Data" on page 3-2. - Result tables for the data mining models (for example, DWD_CUST_MNNG).
+For information on customizing data mining models, see "Customizing Oracle Communications Data Model Data Mining Models" on page 3-2.

-See: The Derived Tables topic in Oracle Airlines Data Model Reference for a list of all of the derived tables in the default Oracle Airlines Data Model.
-For a list of only those derived tables that are results tables for the data mining models, see the chapter on Data Mining Models in Oracle Airlines Data Model Reference.
+See: The Derived Tables topic in Oracle Communications Data Model Reference for a list of all of the derived tables in the default Oracle Communications Data Model.
+For a list of only those derived tables that are results tables for the data mining models, see the chapter on Data Mining Models in Oracle Communications Data Model Reference.